 Developing effective passwords can keep your information safe as 63 percent of data breaches occur in part due to weak passwords.
 This is why finding the best password manager is a great way to ensure your personal information remains yours alone.

 Not only can password managers store login information for you, their capabilities extend to include automatic logins, easy to change passwords with a single click and the ability to sync all your devices.
-To find the best password managers, here are the top providers:

 When searching for the best password manager app you'll want to keep several things in consideration.
 Below is a checklist of things to look for when choosing the best application.

 Protecting your information is of primary importance.
 For instance, if the password manager doesn't offer secure storage of your passwords, it could make you susceptible to having your accounts hacked.

 With this in mind, the best password manager providers will offer encrypted storage using a mix of PBKDF2, AES-256 and/or two-step authentication to keep your passwords safe.

 Considering that in 2014, 17.6 million Americans were victims of identity theft, finding secure ways to keep your information safe could prevent this from occurring to you.
 While a password manager can help, you should also practice internet safety procedures to prevent identity theft.

 Related: Internet Safety for Kids

 Having easy access to your passwords can be a time-saver, especially if you do many things from a mobile device.
 This is why you should find a provider that offers a mobile application with fingerprint identification to access your information.
 This will save you time and keep you protected.